PCTR team

 CHAIRMAN OF THE PCTR BOARD

-Dr. Alexandr Vondra (PhD in Geography, Charles University, Prague) is the Honorary Chairman of the Prague Centre for Transatlantic Relations at CEVRO Institute in Prague.
-He is also the Honorary President of the Czech Atlantic Commission and former member of the Supervisory Board of Czech Aeroholding company.
+He is the Honorary Chairman of the Prague Centre for Transatlantic Relations at CEVRO College in Prague.
+He is also the Honorary President of the Czech Euro-Atlantic Commission and former member of the Supervisory Board of Czech Aeroholding company.

 MEMBER OF THE PCTR BOARD

-He has been a teacher at the CEVRO Institute since 2011, Member of the PCTR Board since 2021.
+He has been a teacher at the CEVRO College since 2011 and Member of the PCTR Board since 2021.

 Tomáš Pojar